LICE infestation have them? treatment success? prevent the COMB

 The comb

-The right comb is obligatory for a successful treatment.
+The right comb is obligatory for the success of the treatment.
 In Vlaanderen the ideal louse comb is described as follows: The teeth

-• are angular-shaped, which means diamond-shaped or rectangular, to make lice stick between the teeth
+• are angular-shaped, which means diamond-shaped of rectangular, to make lice stick between the teeth

 • are strong and a bit flexible